 Innsbruck KOM (forward), Innsbruck course.

 7.43 km.
 Who doesn’t like a great ride through the Austrian Alps?
 Following the UCI Worlds Lap Course from 2018, the Innsbruck KOM climb is one that packs a punch.
 This segment’s lowest elevation is 296m, the highest elevation is 696m, thus the elevation difference is 400m.
 With an average grade of 5%, the Innsbruck KOM Forward will, from time to time, have you climbing at a grade of about 12% or more.
 While the first few minutes of this ride are flat as you leave Innsbruck, it doesn’t take long to hit the incline.
 When you do, it will be several minutes of intense climbing with very little break.
 The Innsbruck KOM Forward course will gift you with charming and awe-inspiring natural sceneries all around.
 Besides that, as you round for the final corner, you can use timing as well as the surrounding landmarks to your very own advantage.

-The Forward KOM segment follows the Reverse KOM one.
+The Forward KOM segment obviously follows the Reverse KOM path.
 The two courses are nearly symmetrical, and meet up again at the bottom of the mountain.
 You can do the loop either way, but Zwift will default to having you go clockwise — the “Forward” route.
 When you’re on this route, enjoy the sprint, conquer the climb, adapt your pace, and stay adequately hydrated.
 Look to your right and admire the scenic Swarovski Crystal Worlds Giant, a mammoth face that was built, piece by piece, by a talented 3D artist.

 Leith Hill, Surrey Hills course.